-Triangle faces aren’t ones we come across too often since they’re not as common as their round, oval or heart-shaped counterparts.
+The triangle face shape isn’t one we come across too often since it is not as common as their round, oval or heart-shaped counterparts.

 Women with this distinctive shape have a face that’s generally narrow at the forehead and wide at the jawline.
-Sometimes referred to as a pear shape, a triangle-shaped face is the exact opposite of a heart-shaped face, and is even considered by some people to be a mixture of a square and round shape due to some fullness around the cheeks.
+Sometimes referred to as a pear shape, a triangle-shaped face is the exact opposite of a heart-shaped face.

 Read on to discover how to flatter your triangle face shape with your next hairstyle: